How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 Hand in Mechanix winter gloves takes out a pack of beef jerky from the pocket of a Mystery Ranch backpack during a break on a winter hike.
 Photo: Rigad

-Quick energy that won't freeze.
-Quality jerky is the ideal fuel for winter routes — easily accessible even in gloves and ready to provide strength when the temperature drops.
+Fast energy that won’t freeze.
+Quality jerky is an ideal fuel for winter routes—easy to handle even with gloves on and ready to deliver energy when temperatures drop.

 All-day winter expedition (6–10 hours)